OhMyGuus/BetterCrewLink/README.md

 - Public Lobby List.
 - Multiple Languages.
 - Better Mod Compatibility.
-- It Doesn't Break When Players Leave/Disconnect.
+- It Doesn't break when Players Leave/Disconnect.
-- It Works On Any Network Even With UPnP Disabled.
+- It Works on Any Network even with UPnP Disabled.
 (Strict NAT)
 - More Fun Settings Like Hearing Through Cameras, Impostor Radio.
-- You Can Actually Disable The Overlay.
+- You can actually disable the Overlay.
-- 32bit Support
+- 32bit Support.
 - Windows 7 Support.
-- You Can Change The Volume Of Alive Players After You Die.
+- You can change the Volume of Alive Players after you die.
-- You Can Set BetterCrewLink To Topmost.
+- You can set BetterCrewLink to Topmost.
-- Settings Actually Sync Between Players And Not Half.
+- Settings Actually Sync Between Players and not Half.
-- CPU Usage Is Lower Than Original CrewLink.
+- CPU Usage is Lower than Original CrewLink.
-- You Can Actually Press The Mute Key/Deafen Key While Clicked On BetterCrewLink.
+- You can actually press the Mute Key/Deafen Key while clicked on BetterCrewLink.
-- Your Mouse Doesn't Start To Lag Because Of The Buggy Input Hook.
+- Your Mouse doesn't start to Lag because of the Buggy Input Hook.
-- You Can Play BetterCrewLink Without Having To Be Stuck In MENU Infinitely.
+- You can play BetterCrewLink without having to be stuck in MENU Infinitely.
-- Changing The Speaker Setting Does Actually Something Unlike Original CrewLink Where It Is Always Using The Default Output.
+- Changing the Speaker Setting does actually something unlike Original CrewLink where it is always using the Default Output.
 - Microphone Echo Cancellation.
 - Microphone Eoise Suppression.
-- More Overlay Positions And You Can Set The Overlay To The Top/Bottom And You Can Set It So It Shows Everyone Even When Dead.
+- More Overlay Positions and you can set the Overlay to the Top/Bottom and you can set It so It shows Everyone Even When Dead.
-- You Can Set The Lobby Up So Only Death people can talk.
-(Normal Lobbies But Then With Death Talk)
+- You can set the Lobby Up so Only Death people can talk.
+(Normal Lobbies but then with Death Talk)
-- Support For new/older versions of Among Us. (v2021.6.15)
+- Support For New/Older Versions of Among Us. (v2021.6.15)
-- Support For other platforms. (itch.io, Play Store, App Store, Nintendo Switch, Beta) PlayStation 4 and PlayStation 5 & XBOX Series X/S (Coming Soon)
+- Support For Other Platforms. (itch.io, Play Store, App Store, Nintendo Switch, Beta, PlayStation 4 and PlayStation 5 & XBOX Series X/S (Coming Soon)
 - Support For Custom Colors/Hats/Skins.
-(Mods That Add More Colors/Hats/Skins)
+(Mods that Add More Colors/Hats/Skins)
 - Support For Linux.
 - Support For Mobile. (iOS App Coming Soon)
 ```

-**If We Missed Something You Can Join In [Discord server](https://discord.gg/qDqTzvj4SH), [GitHub](https://github.com/OhMyGuus/BetterCrewLink/issues) or DM The Developer On Discord ([ThaGuus#2140](https://discordapp.com/users/508426414387757057)) So He Can Add It To BetterCrewLink.**
+**If we missed something you can join in [Discord server](https://discord.gg/qDqTzvj4SH), [GitHub](https://github.com/OhMyGuus/BetterCrewLink/issues) or DM me on Discord ([ThaGuus#2140](https://discordapp.com/users/508426414387757057)) so we can add It to BetterCrewLink.**

 [![Discord Server][discord-shield]][discord-url]